appacademy-prep-work/appacademy-prep-work.github.io/_includes/non-technical-interview.md

 When reviewing your pitch check to see that you...

 * keep good flow and don't use too many filler words (um, like, so, and).
-* speak clearly and confidently.
+* stick to the point and stay concise.
+Don't be afraid to cut content if you're running long.
+Remember that attention spans are short these days.
+Your whole pitch should take no more than 3 minutes.
 * don't speak too fast!
 Remember to _breathe_.
+* speak clearly and confidently.
 * use good speech dynamics: positive energy, tone and volume.
 * speak with your body, not just your voice.
 This includes eye contact (when appropriate).
 Remember that people intuitively judge you based on your body language, so it is often _more_ important than what you say.